vinayv-456/face-recognition-platform/README.md

-This application contains login and signup pages where user has to enter his/her credentials.
+This application contains login and signup pages where user has to enter his/her credentials backend of the code is deployed in https://secret-tor-46842.herokuapp.com/

 Authorized user can view his dashboard containing his score and input feild to enter a image URL.